-Maria Butina Was In Contact With Russian Intelligence, Feds Say In New Documents
+Judge Orders Maria Butina, Linked To Russian Spy Agency, Jailed Ahead Of Trial

 Chapman belonged to the network of so-called illegal intelligence operatives rolled up by the FBI in 2010 and went on to enjoy a high media profile for some time afterward.

 On Jan.
-20, 2017, in response to a photo that Butina sent to Torshin near the Capitol on Inauguration Day, Torshin allegedly responded: "You're a daredevil girl!
+20, 2017, in response to a photo that Butina sent to Torshin near the U.S. Capitol on Inauguration Day, Torshin allegedly responded: "You're a daredevil girl!
 What can I say!"

 Torshin was placed under sanction by the Treasury Department earlier this year and is barred from traveling to the United States.
 Authorities added that Butina has ties to wealthy businessmen in the Russian oligarchy.